-Nurses who have a master’s degree in nursing may pursue advanced preparation in primary health care.
-A minimum of 28 credits (NUR 503, 504, 535, 582, 531, 532, 533, 534, and 590) is required to qualify to take the ANCC certification exam.
+The family nurse practitioner certificate program prepares nurses, who hold master’s degree in nursing, to pursue advanced preparation in primary health care.
+A minimum of 18 credit hours (NUR 531, 532, 533, 534, and 590) is required to qualify to take the ANCC certificate exam.

-Acute Care Nurse Practitioner
+Acute Care Nurse Practitioner (Adult-Gerontology Focus)

-The University of Rhode Island is now offering the adult acute care emphasis, which prepares nurses for advanced practice roles in acute and critical care settings (e.g. intensive care units, emergency departments, hospitalist services, specialty services and acute care rehabilitation hospitals).
-After completion of the required courses and minimum of 500 clinical hours applicants will be eligible to take the ANCC Acute Care Nurse Practitioner certification exam.
+The Acute Care Nurse Practitioner (Adult-Gerontology focus) prepares nurses, who already hold a master’s degree, for advanced practice roles in acute and critical care settings (e.g., intensive care units, emergency departments, hospitalist services, specialty services and acute care rehabilitation hospitals).
+A minimum of 18 credit hours (NUR 565, 566, 567, 568, and 590) and 500 clinical hours is required for applicants to be eligible to take the ANCC Acute Care Nurse Practitioner certification exam.

 For more information, please contact Dr. Patricia Burbank (email@example.com).

 The adult gerontology nurse practitioner/clinical nurse specialist program consist of 21 credit hours (NUR 561, 562, 563, 564, and 590).
 Its purpose is to educate adult gerontological advanced practice nurses in the dual role of nurse practitioner/ clinical nurse specialist capable of providing primary health care to adults, older adults and their families in a variety of health care settings.
 The graduate of this program is also prepared to work across system levels from the individual to the organizational and societal levels to improve health and health care for this population.

 For more information, please contact Dr. Rebecca Carley (firstname.lastname@example.org).